Guadua

 Guadua is a Neotropical genus of thorny, clumping bamboo in the grass family, ranging from moderate to very large species.

 Physically, Guadua angustifolia is noted for being the largest Neotropical bamboo.
 The genus is similar to Bambusa and is sometimes included in that genus.
 Several animals are, to a various extent, associated with stands of Guadua bamboo, for example several species of seedeaters, and the Amazon and Atlantic Bamboo Rats.

 Distribution and habitats

 The genus can be found in a wide range from northern Mexico and Trinidad to Uruguay, but most of the species are concentrated in the Amazon basin and the Orinoco basin.
-They usually grow at low altitudes (below 1,500 m), but has been found up to 2,500 m.
+They usually grow at low elevations (below 1,500 m), but has been found up to 2,500 m.
 Its habitats include lowland tropical and lower-montane forest, savannas, Cerrados, gallery forest, and disturbed inter-Andean valley vegetation.